BarryCarlyon/twitch_misc/channel_points/README.md

 This example covers some basic and uncommented script, that takes an access token (and client config) from a flat JSON file storage.
 Validate and regenerate the access token if needed.

+Note: Normally you probably wouldn't store the user access tokens in a flat JSON file.
+It's just done for simplicity of the examples

 And then do something depending on the script called

 - interactive_basic_create.js - using readline ask some questions and create a basic reward